microsoft/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 2. Replace the ``||game:onupdate||`` ``||loops:repeat||`` loop
 3. Each time a projectile is created, add one point (1) to the score using the ``||info:change score by||`` block
 4. Modify the ``||sprite:create projectile||`` block so that each spawned meteor moves down the screen at a rate of 50
-5. **Challenge:** Make the projectile move at a random rate between 40 and 60 as we have previously learned, instead of the current constant rate of 50.
+5. **Challenge:** Make the projectile move at a random rate between 40 and 60 as we have previously learned, instead of the current constant rate of 50.## Student Task #2b: Projectiles with loops

 ## Student Task #2b: Offset Projectiles